Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Breaking down strategies into steps: Complex metacognitive processes should be decomposed into manageable sub-steps.
 For instance, "planning an essay" might involve: identify the question type, underline keywords, brainstorm ideas, select main points, decide on order, create outline.

-Research from Swanson (1990) on students with learning disabilities found that explicit strategy instruction, combined with practice and feedback, produced significant improvements in academic performance across domains.
+Research from Swanson (1990) on students with learning disabilities found that explicit strategy instruction, combined with practise and feedback, produced significant improvements in academic performance across domains.
 The key was making strategies explicit rather than expecting students to infer them from general classroom instruction.

 Students with autism often demonstrate a distinctive cognitive profile characterised by attention to detail, pattern recognition, and systematic thinking.
 However, they may struggle with aspects of metacognition related to self-reflection, flexible thinking, and generalising strategies across contexts.